Our 6 C in Diamond Grading explained

 Did you know?
 For a 1 Carat Round Brilliant diamond, the lowest quality which a professional would probably advise would be a J Colour, Good Cut, SI2.
 At the other hand, the best quality customers can get like a 1 Carat would be an Ideal Cut/ Triple Ex, D-Colour, IF/ FL (Flawless) diamond.
 Consider both the diamonds would have a GIA certificate.

-The price difference for a 1 Carat can be as high as 13000 Dollars and more.
+The price difference for a 1 Carat of different qualities can be as high as 13000 Dollars and more.

 Hands-on: Carat, Colour, Clarity, Cut

 Imagine you want to choose a diamond for your engagement.
 You go to your favourite Jeweler and tell him: I am planning to give a diamond ring to my love.
 I saved a very long time to buy a beautiful engagement ring (or anniversary/ birthday ring).
 Now, my budget is 16.000 dollars.
 I want to get something exceptional and highly valuable for my money.
 Which diamond can you offer to me?